Replacing

 attach a pull ring of some kind.
 Tie the knots firmly.
 You can glue the

-knots also with craft glue such as Aleene's but do not use superglue,
+knots also with craft glue such as Elmer's Household Glue but do not use superglue,

 which can erode some types of cord.

 The hard part is finding the right hair piece.
-The handyman in your
+Once you have the replacement hair, the handyman in your

-family can help with attaching it if you have difficulty.
-The photo below
+family can help with attaching it, if you have difficulty.
+It's an easy project for handy people.

 |